NAEP-AS-Challenge/math-prediction/book.md

 (with responses only) will be provided **one week** before the challenge deadline.
-Detailed information about responses included for each item is provided in the "Variables with different meanings for each item" section below and in the scoring guides included in the "[*Item information.zip*](data/Item%20information.zip)" file.
+Detailed information about responses included for each item is provided in the "Variables with different meanings for each item" section below and in the scoring guides included in the `Item information.zip` file.

 ## Data File Information